 Set up Utilities and Cable

 You have been making use of your parent’s utilities while living with them.
 You will have to set up cable and utilities in your new home with immediate effect if you don’t want to be met with darkness when you arrive.
 It is advisable to contact the utility companies to inform them about your move-in date.
-You will have to make reservations with Cable Company for installation after you have arranged dates for all utilities to be switched on.
+You will have to make reservations with the Cable Company for installation after you have arranged dates for all utilities to be switched on.

 Change your Address